dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc22/Vale_First_Check.md

 - `StylesPath = styles` defines the directory where Vale looks for style rule definitions.
 - `[*]` applies rules to all file types by default.
 If you want different rules for Markdown or AsciiDoc, you can specify them under `[md]` or `[adoc]`.
-- `BasedOnStyles = CustomRules` tells Vale to use the `CustomRules` style guide, and you'll create a *CustomRules* directory inside the *styles* folder to hold your custom checks.
+- `BasedOnStyles = CustomRules` tells Vale to use the `CustomRules` style guide, and you'll create a *CustomRules* directory inside the *styles* directory to store your custom checks.

 ## Create the Styles Directory
 Step 1: Create a *styles* directory inside your working directory.